sh1v-max/Learning_React/Namaste_React/Readme_Notes/31_Controlled-components.md

 ### ✅ Use Controlled Components When:

-- **`Controlled Components`**: When you need more control over the form data, such as when implementing complex validation, dynamic forms, or handling data changes.
 - You want **validation**
 - You need to **submit form data**
 - You want to **clear/reset fields**